Convert ODT to FB2

 Q: Which devices and apps support FB2?

-Q: Is Cyrillic text preserved correctly?
+Q: Is Cyrillic text preserved correctly during conversion?

-Q: Are images from my ODT preserved?
+Q: Are embedded images from my ODT document preserved?

-Q: Does Kindle support FB2?
+Q: Does Amazon Kindle support FB2 format?